JamesHuJC/fuwariCOPY/src/content/posts/Poetry/TheCostOfScience.md

 I've had this idea/quote for a year or so.
 Inspired by ideas like castle in the sky.

-> we soared the skies, and mapped the earth, no more magic islands, for cursed treasure to lay
+> we sailed the seas, and mapped the earth, no more magic islands, for cursed treasure to lay

 Was going to write about kingkong, but didn't quite fit the vide.
 When I watched the movie.
 I though about how nowadays islands like that of kingkong couldn't exist, and was quite sad.
 Inspired by pirates of the caribbean.